i Legal system in the BVI

 Bankers trust orders

-Information-gathering by liquidators
+Information gathering by liquidators

 The Insolvency Act 2003 gives liquidators the power to obtain information from parties involved in the promotion, formation, business, dealings, accounts, assets, liabilities or affairs of a company.
-These powers, however, do not extend to obtaining information from third parties that simply received funds from the company.
-Further, the liquidators of a BVI company may apply to the Court for an order requiring any person holding documents belonging to the company to deliver them forthwith to the liquidators.
+These powers, however, do not extend to obtaining information from third parties that simply received funds from a company.
+Further, the liquidators of a BVI company may apply to the court for an order requiring any person holding documents belonging to the company to deliver them forthwith to the liquidators.